teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

-Configuring Web Authentication might seem challenging, but is pretty straight forward.

-For most cases just add the host of your website, on which you plan to use webauthn, as the id and add the origin to origin in the config.
+For most use cases, just add the host name of your website / app on which you want to use WebaAuthn as the id and set the origin by including the scheme in the config.

 #### Example

-When you have a website hosted at `example.com` and you want to add a login to it.
-The login will be available at `https://example.com/login`.
-The config of webauthn would look like this:
+When you have a website hosted at `example.com` and you want to add a login to it that will be available at `https://example.com/login`, the WebAuthn config would look like this:

 ```yaml
 webauthn: